RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

  EOF
 ~~~

+Next we can create the operator group with the yaml we constructed:

 ~~~bash
 [root@ocp4-bastion ~]# oc create -f acm-operator-group.yaml
 operatorgroup.operators.coreos.com/acm-operator created
 ~~~

+Finally we need to build a RHACM operator subscription yaml which instructs which operator to install and at what version from Operator Hub:

 ~~~bash
 [root@ocp4-bastion ~]# cat << EOF > ~/acm-operator-subscription.yaml